-Anyone who has lived in an old home for any real amount of time will tell you its a labor of love.
+Anyone who has lived in an old home for any real amount of time will tell you it’s a labor of love.
 Old houses need constant upkeep (more so than their younger counterparts), and if you have ever tried to re-hab an old house, you know it can feel like a huge hole in your yard that you dump money into every day.
-You know, “the money pit.”

-My city, Louisville, KY has an area of town known simply as “Old Louisville,” which is packed full of old Victorian style solid brick houses.
-It is the third largest such district in the United States.
+My city, Louisville, KY has an area of town known simply as “Old Louisville,” which is packed full of old Victorian-style brick houses.
+It is the third-largest such district in the United States.
 Old Louisville also has the largest concentration of homes containing stained glass in the nation.
 Pretty cool, eh?
-Needless to say I get to inspect lots of big, old houses.
+Needless to say, I get to inspect lots of big, old houses.

 Let’s dive into the plumbing system of an old house.
 Old pipes can look fine on the surface, but looks can be deceiving.
-Over the past 100 years or so, several different types of material have been used for plumbing in homes.
+Over the past 100 years or so, several different types of materials have been used for plumbing in homes.
 Clay pipes, cast iron, and galvanized steel were the most commonly used forms back in the day.
-All of these have been replaced with modern plastics in recent years, but millions of homes still have the old systems; and one day they will have to be replaced due to failure.
+All of these have been replaced with modern PVC plastics in recent years, but millions of homes still have the old systems, and one day they will have to be replaced due to failure.

 For clarity’s sake, the supply line is the pipe that brings water into the home and distributes it throughout.
 The waste lines are the pipes that take the sewer water away from the house.